The toughest thing about being a project manager is the question of how to motivate a bunch of different people and how to get them to cooperate.

 - Take the lead.
-You can be given a responsibility, but more importantly, you can take responsibility.
-If you want to be seen as the leader of a project, you need work on it.
-You shouldn’t be afraid to stick your head out and start things up, and you shouldn’t be afraid to speak up and ask the hard questions along the way, if they are necessary for the success of the project.
-If not, you will soon see your own role reduced to note-taker getting ordered around.
-It goes against the whole idea of a project manager – you need to be the one who gets the project moving along in the right direction.
+Responsibility is something you can be given, but more importantly; it is also something you can take.
+If you wish to be seen as the leader of a project, you need work on it.
+You shouldn’t be afraid to stick your head out and start things up, and you shouldn’t be afraid to speak your mind and ask those difficult questions along the way, if they are necessary for the success of the project.
+If you don’t, you will soon see your own role reduced to note-taker, getting bossed around.
+This goes against the whole idea of being a project manager – you need to be the one who gets the project moving along in the right direction.

 - Be flexible.
 The balance is that you don’t want to get to rigid towards your team members.
 Even when there is a goal and a plan, there will be instances where you need to change the game plan along the way, and you need to be prepared and willing to do that.
 I had an interesting conversation with a colleague of mine not too long ago.
 His view was that the most successful employees are the ones who are willing and able to work towards a moving target.
 I you can accept this and embrace this notion; you won’t be too frustrated when things starts changing around you.